F126 frigate

-F126 or frigate 126 (Fregatte 126) is a planned German frigate class intended to replace the F123 Brandenburg-class frigates in the German Navy.
-The ships are to be the largest surface warships to join the Navy since World War II.
-The first ship is planned to be commissioned in 2028.
+F126 or Niedersachsen-class frigate (Fregatte 126) is a planned German frigate class intended to replace the F123 Brandenburg-class frigates in the German Navy.
+The ships are to be the largest surface warships to join the German Navy since World War II.
+The first ship, Niedersachsen, is planned to be commissioned in 2028, with Saarland, Bremen, and Thüringen to follow.
+On 8 April 2024, Germany exercised their option and purchased an additional two frigates.
+The contract for two additional F126 frigates was signed on 19 June 2024.

-Until 1 January 2021, the project was known under the working title MKS 180 or Multi-Purpose Combat Ship 180 (Mehrzweckkampfschiff 180), with 180 indicating the classes planned complement.
+Until 1 January 2021, the project was known under the working title MKS 180 or Multi-Purpose Combat Ship 180 (Mehrzweckkampfschiff 180), with 180 indicating the class’s planned complement.

 Characteristics

 The class is to be mission modular and is capable of accommodating so-called mission modules which include devices, space, sensors and weaponry necessary to carry out a given task optimally.
 If not in use, the modules can be maintained and replaced separate from the ship and also be exchanged between different ships in the class.

-The ships are planned to replace the Brandenburg-class in their anti-submarine warfare role if fitted with a modular towed array sonar (the ASW module).
+The ships are planned to replace the Brandenburg class in their anti-submarine warfare (ASW) role if fitted with a modular towed array sonar (the ASW module).

 Similar to the Baden-Württemberg class however, they will also be able to stay at sea for up to two years without requiring maintenance at port, with crews rotating to and from the deployed ship every four months.
 This capability is expected to allow for a more efficient use of hulls by reducing the time spent during transfer from Germany to conflict zones such as the sea off the Horn of Africa where German ships repeatedly took part in counter-piracy missions such as Operation Atalanta, patrolling large areas for a long time.
 In this case, the "detention module" enables the crew to detain suspects and if need be quarantine them in a purpose-built medical facility.

 Other intended uses are the enforcement of embargoes, escorting merchant shipping or commanding maritime task forces.
 In 2015, modules for mine countermeasures (MCM) and a diving chamber were planned as well.